 Reducing the Risks Associated with Lone Workers

-Working alone isn’t just dangerous for employees; it can also pose a lot of risks for organisations.
-The ability to mitigate and manage those risks can ensure organisations avoid negative implications on workers, prevent financial losses and improve productivity.
+Working alone isn’t just dangerous for employees; it can also pose a lot of risks for organizations.
+The ability to mitigate and manage those risks can ensure organizations avoid negative implications on workers, prevent financial losses and improve productivity.
 Companies must have carefully planned and implemented lone worker safety programs that identify and address the unique hazards lone workers are likely to encounter.

-At a very minimum organisations have a duty of care to ensure their employees are provided with a safe workplace free of recognisable hazards.
+At a very minimum organizations have a duty of care to ensure their employees are provided with a safe workplace free of recognizable hazards.
 Failure to do so can result in severe accidents or injuries and liability for the company.
 Here we explore some of the most significant risks that lone workers and companies face and ways to safeguard against them.

 The Healthy and Safety Executive (HSE) defines a lone worker as someone who works by themselves for a portion of their workday without close or direct supervision.
 In the UK alone there are an estimated 8 million lone workers making up 22% of the 31.2 million working population.
 Based on figures like these it is evident that lone workers make up a significant proportion of the workforce; however, a number of companies are still unsure of how many employees within their teams should be classified as lone workers.

 The first step for organizations is determining who on their team should be considered a lone worker.
 However, it’s not always easy to make that decision, as the line between someone who is and isn’t a loan worker can sometimes be blurred.
 This issue is especially true as more people start to work remotely and split their time between home, the office, and other locations.
 Consider all the employees who spend most of their day in an office but then leave to conduct a portion of their work alone.
 According to the description above, those would be considered lone workers.

 Let’s look at a few examples of lone workers: